leto1timmy/mouse-mover/readme.md

 # MouseMover

-Simple java program to keep your computer online :)
+Simple java program to move your mouse and keep your computer online :)

 ## How to use